maschall/presentations/regex.md

 ### Exact Searches
 /the dog chased the cat./

 "The dog chased the cat.
 The cat chased the mouse.
-The mouse bit the dog while the dog chased the cat."
---
-### Exact Searches
-/the dog chased the cat./

-"The dog chased the cat.
-The cat chased the mouse.
 The mouse bit the dog while __the dog chased the cat.__"
---
-### Case Insensitvie Searches
-/the dog chased the cat./i

-"The dog chased the cat.
-The cat chased the mouse.
-The mouse bit the dog while the dog chased the cat."
 --
 ### Case Insensitvie Searches
 /the dog chased the cat./i